-Under current law, the federal government imposes an tax on individual estates of more than $5,120,000, called the “applicable exemption amount.”
-The federal government has a rule known as “portability.”
-This rule provides that if the first to die of a married couple does not fully use his or her exemptions amount, the surviving spouse may use the unused portion of that exemption amount in addition to his or her exemption amount.
-There is a flat tax rate of 35% on amounts over those exemption limits.
+Under current law, the federal government imposes a tax on an unmarried individual’s estate if the value of the estate exceeds $5,450,000, called the “applicable exemption amount.”
+The federal government has a rule known as “portability,” which is a special rule applying to the estates of married couples.
+The rule of portability provides that if the first to die of a married couple does not fully use his or her applicable exemption amount of $5,450,000, the surviving spouse may use the unused portion of the predeceased spouse’s applicable exemption amount, in addition to the surviving spouse’s applicable exemption amount, up to a total of $10,900,000.
+The federal tax rate imposed on estates is a flat tax of 40% on any amount exceeding the above noted exemption limits.

-New York State imposes a tax on individual estates over $1,000,000.
-The rate is graduated, rising to a maximum of 16%.
-New York State has no provision of portability as does the federal government.
+New York State imposes a tax on individual estates worth more than $3,125,000.
+The tax rate is graduated, starting at 5% and rising to a maximum of 16%.
+New York State has no provision which provides for portability, as does the federal government.

 There are a number of techniques available to reduce the impact of estate taxation.
-Call to discuss you individual situation.
+Contact our office today to discuss you individual situation.